-- During the second and third trimesters (month 4 onwards) there will be an increase in your body weight and fluids and so your blood levels could go down - You will not usually need an increase in dose - But if you start to feel that the fluoxetine is not working quite as well then this could be the reason and you should see your prescriber.
+- During the second and third trimesters (month 4 onwards) there will be an increase in your body weight and fluids so your blood levels can go up or down - You will not usually need an increase in dose - But if you start to feel that the sertraline is not working quite as well or you are getting more side effects see your prescriber as a change in dose might help.

-Untreated depression may lead to a higher risk of sudden infant death syndrome (SIDS), lower birth weight or having a baby born early
+Untreated depression may lead to a higher risk of sudden infant death syndrome (SIDS), lower birth weight or having a baby born early.